Nikolai Obruchev

-Nikolai Nikolayevich Obruchev (1830–1904) was a General Staff Officer in the Imperial Russian Army, imperial Russian general staff officer, military statistician, planner and chief of the Main Staff.
+Nikolai Nikolayevich Obruchev (1830–1904) was a General Staff Officer in the Imperial Russian Army, military statistician, planner and chief of the Main Staff.

 Biography

-Obruchev was born in Warsaw in a military family.
+Obruchev was born in Warsaw to a military family.
 He entered the First Cadet Corps and went on to the Nicholas Military Academy in 1848.
 In 1858, he founded Voyenny Sbornik (Military Collection) as a professional military journal.
-However after printing articles critical of Russian military logistics in the Crimea War, he was removed from the position.
-However he became a protégé of Dmitry Milyutin who in 1863 appointed him secretary of the Military Academic Committee of the Main Staff.
-From this position he helped ensure Miliutin's military reforms were put into effect.
+However he was removed from the position after printing articles critical of Russian military logistics in the Crimea War.
+He became a protégé of Dmitry Milyutin, who in 1863 appointed him secretary of the Military Academic Committee of the Main Staff.
+From this position he helped ensure Milyutin's military reforms were put into effect.